These Peppermint Meringues filled with white chocolate chips and crushed candy cane may be my favorite holiday cookie of all time!

 Don’t let meringue scare you away.
-It is really quite easy to do although it is best to do it on a dry day – not a rainy one.
+It is really quite easy to do although it is best time to do it on a dry day, not a rainy one.
 On a wet or humid day your meringue may turn out softer and not as crisp.
 That can be a bit of a challenge here in Oregon but I manage to pull it off!
 For me the perfect meringue is light and crisp on the outside and a little soft and chewy on the inside.

 Meringue is just a combination of egg whites, some sugar, a pinch of salt, a bit of vanilla, and cream of tartar.
-See that empty little bowl in the picture below?
-Just pretend it has cream of tartar in it!

 The addition of white chocolate chips and crushed candy cane is what takes these meringues to the next level.
 A little bit of heaven in your mouth.